vectorvalor2/RDP/README.md

-REDPARSON GAME ENGINE
-#A Model Controller//View Controller real-time 3D computer graphics software suite and AI game engine
+REDPARSON GAME ENGINE: A Model Controller//View Controller real-time 3D computer graphics software suite and AI game engine

 /*engine viewport now opens to a space intro — a glowing sun at center with four planets revolving along faint orbit rings against a starfield — and the bumpy wireframe terrain is replaced by a smooth, flat reference grid*/

 #ifndef Eraser: A Selection Sort In A Refined Search